ska-sa/katdal/doc/mvf_v4.rst

     Parameters used to configure the calibration.

 ``product_G`` (2D array) — sensor
-    Phase gain solutions, indexed by antenna and polarisation.
+    Gain solutions (derived e.g. on a phase calibrator), indexed by antenna and polarisation.
+The complex values in the array apply to the entire band.

 ``product_K`` (2D array) — sensor
     Delay solutions (in seconds), indexed by antenna and polarisation.
 To